-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$112,289.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$107,693.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, decreased slightly in the current fiscal year.
-In total, expenses, including depreciation, decreased slightly in the current fiscal year.

 GENERAL BUDGETING HIGHLIGHTS